A/B Testing Statistics Made Simple

 Confidence Interval

-In some A/B testing software, you see the conversion percentage as a range, or interval.
+In some A/B testing software, you see the conversion percentage as a range or interval.

 It could also look like this:

-Why these ranges, or intervals, are needed?
+Why are these ranges, or intervals, needed?

-This is the “width” of the confidence level called confidence interval.
+This is the “width” of the confidence level called the confidence interval.
 It indicates the level of certainty of the results.

 What margin of error is good?